 Consider the following if you need some help getting into the right “holiday” frame of mind:

-State Capitol Tree.
-In early December each year the Governor and First Lady host the Annual Christmas Tree Lighting on the West Steps of the State Capitol.
+State Capitol Tree Lighting.
+In early December each year the Governor and First Lady (or First Partner in the case of Jennifer Siebel Newsom, spouse of Governor Gavin Newsom) host the Annual Tree Lighting on the West Steps of the State Capitol.
 Even if you miss the event you can stop by and admire the tree with the State Capitol Building in the background.
 It is always a beautiful sight – especially at night.

 Downtown Ice Skating Rink.
-The Downtown Ice Skating Rink at St. Rose of Lima Park (7th & K Streets) in downtown Sacramento is open starting in November through January (partial). ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
+The Downtown Ice Skating Rink at 7th & K Streets in downtown Sacramento is open starting on November 1, 2019 through January, 20, 2020.
+Last year the rink was upgraded and enlarged to 6,800 square feet! ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
 Check days/times.

-Global Winter Wonderland.
-The Global Winter Wonderland at Cal Expo (1600 Exposition Blvd.) is open through early January.
+Global Winter Wonderland .
+The Global Winter Wonderland at Cal Expo (1600 Exposition Blvd.) is open November 23, 2019 through January, 6, 2020.
 Illuminated displays, entertainment, carnival rides, international food and more. ($) Check days/times.

-Holiday Music.
-Sacramento has a number of holiday musical offerings each year.
-Check out the following organizations to see what they have on tap this year:
+A variety of Sacramento organizations feature holiday musical offerings each year.
+Check out the following organizations to see what they have on tap:

 The Nutcracker.
 The annual Sacramento Ballet production of The Nutcracker is performed each year in December. ($) Check days/times.